COVID-19 Information and Resources

 Protecting yourself and others

-- Again—Stay at home if you are sick, except for medical care.
+- Again—Stay at home, except for medical care and essential activities.

 - Clean and disinfect frequently touched surfaces daily, such as:

 - Phones and keyboards

 - EPA-registered household disinfectants, diluted household bleach solutions, and alcohol solutions will all suffice.
 For more guidance on disinfecting, see the CDC’s recommendations here.

 Some individuals are at higher risk of contracting COVID-19.
 The Santa Clara County Public Health Department recommends that these vulnerable populations stay at home, avoid traveling on cruises and airplanes, and avoid large gatherings.
 These populations include:

 - People with underlying health conditions (regardless of age) such as:

 - Chronic lung diseases

 - Heart disease